DocuSign Identify - ID Verification Q&A

 - The ID is not expired

-- The name matches the envelope as specified by the sender (see also senders best practices)
+- The name matches the envelope as specified by the sender (see also How to improve name matching?)

 - The MRZs (machine readable zones), such as the barcode, decode to information that is consistent with the rest of the ID

 - Visual features/holograms are consistent with what that ID type should look like

 - There is no evidence of fonts tampering, letter spacing, holes or other defects in the ID

 - No calls are made to government databases, as many require dedicated privileges